Carrie Kelley: The Dark Knight Returns

 As Robin, Carrie plays a crucial part in tracking down and confronting the Joker who (at a fairground) has poisoned several children and planted a bomb on a roller coaster.
 While Batman goes after his age-old nemesis, Carrie manages to dispose of the bomb but gets into a tangle with Fat Abner, Joker's accomplice.
 As they grapple together, Abner is decapitated by an overhanging section of the track, driving Carrie momentarily into shock and tears, but recovering enough to rescue a seriously injured Batman from capture by the police and help heal his wounds with Alfred Pennyworth.
-Carrie also helps Batman restore order in Gotham after a nationwide blackout caused by a electromagnetic pulse with help from the Sons of Batman.
+Carrie also helps Batman restore order in Gotham after a nationwide blackout caused by an electromagnetic pulse with help from the Sons of Batman.
 Unnerved by Batman's activities, the United States government sends Superman to bring the Dark Knight down.
 As the big battle is about to start, Carrie delays Superman's arrival using the tank-like Bat-mobile and a slingshot, to which the Man of Steel simply replies "Isn't tonight a school night?"
-Using a variety of powerful weapons, including synthesised kryptonite, Batman manages to defeat Superman but "dies" in the process.
-It later emerges that he had faked his own death and Carrie unearthed Batman from his grave soon after he revived.
+Using a variety of powerful weapons, including synthesized kryptonite, Batman manages to defeat Superman but "dies" in the process.
+It later emerges that he had faked his death and Carrie unearthed Batman from his grave soon after he revived.
 They then go underground to the Batcave where, with Green Arrow, they set about training various teenage street gangs into an army in preparation to deal with people "worse than thieves and murderers."